-3.2.5 Social Networking
+3.2.5 Social Media

-You should be aware that postings on social networking sites can be accessible to a very wide audience and can remain available for a very long period of time.

-You should therefore take great care not to post anything that may be considered offensive, disrespectful or discriminatory towards the Council, managers, staff, clients or even associated people such as partner organisations or contractors.
+You should be aware that postings on social media sites can be accessible to a very wide audience and can remain available for a very long period of time.
+You should therefore take great care not to post anything that may be considered as bringing the Council into disrepute or posting anything of an offensive, disrespectful or discriminatory nature towards the Council, managers, staff, clients or associated people such as partner organisations or contractors.